-Get the information you need to help support your decision about your child's COVID-19 vaccination
+Get the information you need to help support your COVID-19 vaccination decision

-This information guide has been produced to help point parents and carers to reliable sources of information regarding the COVID-19 vaccination now it is being offered to 5 to 11 year olds.
-Where you see blue text followed by a this indicates a link that you can click on to find out more.
+This information guide has been produced to help point young people and their parents to reliable sources of information regarding the COVID-19 vaccination now it is being offered to 12 to 15 year olds.
+Where you see blue text followed by a icon, this is a link that you can click on to find out more.